Hans Asperger: Nazi involvement allegations

+Based on a review of Czech and Sheffer's work, Norwegian doctor and historical scholar Ketil Slagstad concluded:

 The story of Hans Asperger, Nazism, murdered children, post-war oblivion, the birth of the diagnosis in the 1980s, the gradual expansion of the diagnostic criteria and the huge recent interest in autism spectrum disorders exemplify the historical and volatile nature of diagnoses: they are historic constructs that reflect the times and societies where they exert their effect.

 Slagstad also wrote, "Historical research has now shown that [Asperger] was...a well-adapted cog in the machine of a deadly regime.
 He deliberately referred disabled children to the clinic Am Spiegelgrund, where he knew that they were at risk of being killed.
-The eponym Asperger’s syndrome ought to be used with an awareness of its historical origin".
+The eponym Asperger’s syndrome ought to be used with an awareness of its historical origin."

 After the Anschluss, Asperger, like all medical personnel, was investigated in the application of the "decree on the reorganization of the Austrian professional civil service" dated May 31, 1938, and then received confidential evaluations from NSDAP officials, who expressed an increasingly positive opinion of him.
 His first evaluation, dated June 1939, judged him "politically acceptable from the National Socialist point of view", "unassailable as far as his character and politics are concerned", and concluded with the statement that Asperger was "in conformity with the racial and sterilization laws of National Socialism", despite his Catholic orientation.
-In October 1940, he wrote that he had "committed himself to work for the Hitler Youth.
+In October 1940, he wrote that he had "committed himself to work for the Hitler Youth".
 Czech analyzed this as a desire to adapt to the new regime and to protect his career.
-Hans Asperger was never considered an opponent of the regime.According to Czech, "Asperger’s political socialization in Neuland likely blinded him to National Socialism’s destructive character due to an affinity with core ideological elements".
+Hans Asperger was never considered an opponent of the regime.
+According to Czech, "Asperger’s political socialization in Neuland likely blinded him to National Socialism’s destructive character due to an affinity with core ideological elements."
 Czech asserts that Asperger "publicly protected his patients from forced sterilization", supporting his claim with Asperger's description of his patients "whose abnormity is not of a type that would call for sterilization, who would socially fail without our understanding and guiding assistance, but who with this help are able to occupy their place in the large organism of our people".